ltrgoddard/thesis/temp.markdown

 Blanton provides a lucid response to the first part of this question in the course of a summary of Prynne’s argument:

-> With the advent of metal, significance no longer resides strictly in
+> \singlespacing With the advent of metal, significance no longer
-> objects, and substance accordingly begins to forget its own
+> resides strictly in objects, and substance accordingly begins to
-> terrestrial origins. \[…\] The qualitative hegemony of metal, however,
+> forget its own terrestrial origins. \[…\] The qualitative hegemony of
-> does not fully eclipse the substantiality of stone, but rather
+> metal, however, does not fully eclipse the substantiality of stone,
-> complicates and even sublates it.
-Indeed the power of economy relies
+> but rather complicates and even sublates it.
+Indeed the power of
-> on its capacity to preserve substance as a sedimented concept or
+> economy relies on its capacity to preserve substance as a sedimented
-> ground, as a sort of historical unconscious against or across which
+> concept or ground, as a sort of historical unconscious against or
-> power implicitly measures itself. \[…\] The attempt to remember a
+> across which power implicitly measures itself. \[…\] The attempt to
-> writing older than monetary circulation or the commodity \[…\] offers
+> remember a writing older than monetary circulation or the commodity
-> an Archimedean critical point outside of economy, a position from
+> \[…\] offers an Archimedean critical point outside of economy, a
-> which to induce, perform, or merely conceive modernity’s end.[^294]
+> position from which to induce, perform, or merely conceive modernity’s
+> end.[^294]

 Following John-Joseph Goux, Blanton argues that ‘the gesture to an origin of economics or an origin of capital fatally undermines the